ip-repo/learning-java/learning-swing/learning-swing.md

 ```
 ### Running the program from cmd
-After you have styled the program the way you like you can create a custom command to launch the program.
+After you have styled the program the way you like you can create a custom command to launch the program.<br>
 Lets see how to do that on Windows.

 Create a directory lets say `DateAndTime`.